 4. New Attack Vectors Are Introduced by Transition Mechanisms

 Teredo, 6to4, ISATAP, and broker-based tunnels are technologies that can be used for traffic amplification, reflection, and covert attack delivery.
-To lower exposure, organizations must turn off needless tunneling.
+To lower exposure, organizations must turn off needless tunneling, as explained in A Simple Guide to IPv6 Transition Mechanisms.

 5. Inadequate IPv6 Monitoring Leads to Blind Spots